jimszalew/ps-code-challenge/readme.md

 2) Download the data file from: https://github.com/gospotcheck/ps-code-challenge/blob/master/Street%20Cafes%202020-21.csv

 3) Add a varchar column to the table called `category`.

+    *Jim*: Rails migration adds the column to the Cafes table.

 4) Create a view with the following columns[provide the view SQL]
     - post_code: The Post Code